typical-developer/Typical-Env/README.md

 # Env-Template

 ### What is it?
-This is a template of my development environment.
+This is a template of my default development environment.

 ---

 ### What does it do?
-It helps save my time from manually installing new packages and dependencies each time I start a new project
+It saves the time I usually spend setting up my default development environment.

 ---